 If you ever looked into crypto, you’ve definitely run into the seemingly limitless list of terms and slang that used by those in the field.
 However, things don’t end there.
-In the world of cryptocurrencies, there are additional anniversaries, such as Bitcoin Pizza Day.
+In the world of cryptocurrency India, there are additional anniversaries, such as Bitcoin Pizza Day.
 But what does this ostensibly significant crypto milestone mean?

 What Is Pizza Day For Bitcoin Means